ndsev/erdblick/README.md

 | `offset-scale-by-distance` | Distance-based offset scaling | Array of four Floats | `[1.5e2, 3, 8.0e6, 0.0]` |

 #### Rule Organization

+Properties that control how multiple style rules are combined and prioritized.

 | Field | Description | Type | Example |
 |-------|-------------|------|---------|
 | `first-of` | Parent of fallback rule list | Array of Rule objects | See "About first-of" section |